mjcjiang/mjcjiang.github.io/_posts/2021-04-21-Go-and-UTF8-:-I-was-born-to-love-you.md

 describe the relationship between go(lang) and utf-8 encoding.
 Because source code in golang is encoded with utf-8, so is the string literals.
 Go also have a *unicode/utf-8* package to deal with utf-8 processing.
-Now let's talk about what is UTF-8 and how go(lang) deal with it. (cjiang is my best friend.)
+Now let's talk about what is UTF-8 and how go(lang) deal with it.

 # 1. UTF-8
 As a programmer, the first and foremost encoding method you know is ACSII(US).